- Interactive Map

-Hosting educational events, providing support to pride centres, and mentoring young women and girls, Black-led organizations, networks, and projects in the Equal Futures Network offer a variety of services and resources.
+Hosting educational events, providing support to pride centres and mentoring young women and girls, in all their diversity, Black-led organizations, networks, and projects in the Equal Futures Network offer a variety of services and resources.
 We highlight some of them below:

 Based in Prince Edward Island (PEI), BIPOC USHR works to provide support and advocacy to Black, Indigenous, and People of Colour (BIPOC) communities.
 Through grocery gift cards, nutritious food items such as fruits and vegetables, and/or pre-cooked meal plans, BIPOC USHR is running a food security program for BIPOC community members experiencing food insecurity.
 Learn more about the program, including information for vendors, as well as additional BIPOC USHR services, by visiting this page.